 You may transfer your bonds “in-kind” from The Canada RIF to other registered plans at any time.
 You may also transfer the proceeds “in-cash” to another RRSP/RRIF.
 Please contact your financial institution or RSP Administrator.

-Payments are made by electronic transfer to your bank account, or by cheque mailed to the address specified by you.
+Payments are made by direct deposit to your bank account, or by cheque mailed to the address on file.
 Periodic payments are issued on the first business day of the month for the frequency you have chosen.
 If your mailing address has changed, please update it or sign up for direct deposit by completing the Change of Address and Direct Deposit form.